xuchen66/sphinx-emdocs/source/SerialEM_note_define-IS-vectors.rst

 Adjustment ]**, your new Image Shift vectors for the pattern is updated immediately.
 You might want to do **[ StepTo and Adjust IS ]** here also to refine the IS vectors for today's condition and make sure the positions are perfect.
-This time, you will find your features easily.
+This time, not like manaully adjusting from scratch,  you will find your features easily.

 It is worth mentioning that if you perform hole finding on a montage map overview image, the map item will contain the hole vectors information.
 If